grafana/grafana-json-datasource/CONTRIBUTING.md

 The individual documentation pages are written in Markdown.
 You can find them under [website/docs](website/docs).

-To preview the documentation site on your local machine, run the following commands in your terminal:
+To preview the documentation site on your local machine, run the following in your terminal:

 ```bash
 cd website/docs